-

 The Town Center Plan was adopted by the Homer City Council in 2006.
 Guiding principles relate to economic opportunity; common space such as a central Town Square or plaza; compact, pedestrian-friendly design; mixed-uses including commercial, civic, and residential; and a look and feel that reflects Homer's vibrant artistic character.

 The Homer Area Transportation Plan was produced to be a comprehensive transportation-planning tool for the City of Homer.
 Additionally, the Non-Motorized Trails and Transportation Plan should be considered a companion document to the Transportation Plan, as it is the City’s policy document for comprehensive long-range non-motorized transportation and trails system.
-This study will provide a general guide for planning and funding requests for road and trail transportation capital improvement projects for the next 20 years.
-This plan is not intended to identify site-specific locations for improvement.
+This study provided a general guide for planning and funding requests for road and trail transportation capital improvement projects for the following 20 years.
+This plan was not intended to identify site-specific locations for improvement.

-The Non-Motorized Transportation and Trail Plan will guide the development of Homer’s successfully integrated non-motorized transportation and trail system over a twenty-year period, from 2004 to 2024.
-It has been written as a development manual to be used as the principle document for creating an integrated non-motorized transportation network.
+The Non-Motorized Transportation and Trail Plan guided the development of Homer’s successfully integrated non-motorized transportation and trail system from 2004 to 2024.
+It had been written as a development manual to be used as the principal document for creating an integrated non-motorized transportation network.